Welcome to Marula Tree Massage

 My goal for your massage session is first, and foremost, to get you to relax – to slow your life down, for you to breathe and calm your body for the time you have on my couch.
 The aches and pains will be eased out at the same time because should I find some tricky bits I shall do some deep tissue work; but I want you to take some time for yourself, to reduce and relieve the stress levels in your body for a while, which is So Important.
 So many people believe that spending time doing nothing is wasteful and selfish; that they need to be doing something Worthwhile otherwise they will be regarded as ‘Lazy’!
 But you need this – a break from the endless ‘must-be-done-now’, non-stop rush of life.
-I have noticed in the last 18 months that many of my clients cannot let go – they cannot relax their arms, they have to think really hard about how to do it, or they can’t stop frowning because they find it almost impossible to let go of life, relax with time for themselves.
+Many of my clients cannot let go – they cannot relax their arms, they have to think really hard about how to do it, or they can’t stop frowning because they find it almost impossible to let go of life, relax with time for themselves.

 The massage that is done for someone whose body is working to heal from cancer, and the damage that is done by chemotherapy and radiation, is different in some ways from Swedish massage – the strokes may be the same but the way they are applied is different and, depending on the treatment being given, means that some strokes and the depth of the massage will be different.
 A trained cancer massage therapist will know these things.